Shanahan Drops Out Of Running For Defense Secretary

 Trump said he was naming Secretary of the Army Mark Esper to be the new acting defense secretary.
 Esper is a West Point graduate and a former executive at defense contractor Raytheon.

 Trump announced he had selected Shanahan to succeed Jim Mattis in May but had not yet submitted a formal nomination to the Senate.

-Shanahan joined the Trump administration as deputy defense secretary in 2017.
+Senate Majority Leader Mitch McConnell, R-Ky., said Esper was "a good choice" for acting defense secretary, adding, "I do think we'd be better off by far to have a secretary of defense that was actually confirmed by the Senate."

+In a statement, the executive director of Citizens For Responsibility And Ethics in Washington, Noah Bookbinder, said Esper will "risk being tainted by his previous work for a major defense contractor."
+Noting that Raytheon has announced plans to merge with another defense contractor, United Technologies, Bookbinder said Esper's ethics agreement, and his ability to follow it, "will be something we will be watching closely."